-This year’s Fort 2 Fort Charity Cycle takes place on Sunday, April 14th and will raise funds for the Mercy University Hospital Foundation, four Cork City and County Lions Clubs, and Camden Fort Meagher Restoration.
+This year’s Fort 2 Fort Charity Cycle will raise funds for the Mercy University Hospital Foundation, four Cork City and County Lions Clubs, and Camden Fort Meagher Restoration.

 With 4 different routes to choose from, refreshments along the way and incredible views of Cork Harbour, the second largest natural harbour in the world, the 2019 Fort 2 Fort Charity Cycle is not to be missed!

 All routes start and end at Camden Fort Meagher.
 View our routes here including the brand new Couch-40KM: